 -

-The tool is free, requires no signup, and handles unlimited file sizes.
+The tool is free, requires no signup, and handles files up to your available disk space.

 What's Next: More Benchmarks Coming

-Follow our Performance Hub to see all current and upcoming benchmarks.
+Follow our Performance Hub to see all current benchmarks.

 The Bigger Picture: What Modern Browsers Can Do

 This benchmark proves that modern browsers are underestimated as data processing platforms.
-With the right architecture—streaming APIs, Web Workers, and binary operations—browsers can match or exceed desktop tools.
+With the right architecture—OPFS, streaming APIs, and Web Workers—browsers can match or exceed server-side tools.

 With the right architecture: